ksurana21/revpref/README.md

       - `ccei` computes the critical cost efficiency index, CCEI (also known as the Afriat efficiency index).
-The CCEI is defined as the maximal value of the efficiency level e such that the data set is consistent with GARP.
+The CCEI is defined as the maximal value of the efficiency level e at which the data set is consistent with GARP.
 Intuitively, this measure indicates the degree to which the set of demand observations is consistent with GARP.
 The user needs to provide a T X N price matrix and a